awwx/meteor-wiki/New-Template-API.md

 options may contain the following:

-* create: function to call when the landmark is first created.
+* created: function to call when the landmark is first created.
 Receives the landmark in 'this'.

-* render: function to call when any part of the contents of the landmark is rerendered.
+* rendered: function to call when any part of the contents of the landmark is rerendered.
 Receives the landmark in 'this'.

-* destroy: function to call when the landmark is destroyed.
+* destroyed: function to call when the landmark is destroyed.
 This happens when the landmark is not part of the DOM document at flush time, but Spark may not always detect this condition immediately (eg, if you manually remove elements from the DOM without telling Spark, it will not be detected until the next time the region containing the landmark is redrawn.)
 Receives the landmark in 'this'.

 * preserve: nodes to preserve when the landmark or its contents are redrawn.
 Either a list of selector, or a map from selectors to element labeling functions.
 Preserving a node means that it will not change (in the sense of === equality) during a redraw, even if its siblings, children, or attributes change.
 Moreover, it will be left in place in the DOM (it will not be removed and then reinserted.)
 Preserving a node necessarily preserves all of its parents.
 See complete documentation in the Meteor templating API under Template.myTemplate.preserve.